Read this Clank Board Game Review to learn about one of the most entertaining board games of the last decade. What makes it so good?

 I’ve tried Sunken Treasures and can confirm that it’s excellent and well worth the money.
 I’ve also enhanced my copy of the game with a Folded Space insert, which is great if you own (or plan to own) expansions.

-Bottom line – I wholeheartedly recommend Clank! to everyone from families to hardcore board gamers – it’s a great game!
+Bottom line – I wholeheartedly recommend Clank! to everyone from families to hardcore board gamers – it’s a fantastic game!